 Your workflow system needs to do more than simply track tasks — it should help prevent bottlenecks before they occur.
 Effective capacity tracking and reporting capabilities can warn you when team members are approaching overload, while automated task routing ensures work is distributed to the professionals with the right expertise and availability.

-Strategy #2: Beyond Basic Task Lists With Workload Planning
+Strategy #2: Smarter Workload Planning: Beyond Task Lists

 Another way to achieve better balance is to adopt a more sophisticated approach to workflow management.
 Progressive firms are moving beyond simple task tracking to implement comprehensive workflow systems that account for both capacity and complexity.